Glowies/wgpu-slang-renderer/README.md

 - [ ] Open PR for missing `cache: None` in Seeing the light section And missing update to parameters of create_render_pipeline in the HDR section to make sure it takes in the color format of the hdr_pipeline
 - [ ] Refactor to have a LightManager and do an instance draw call from there to draw all light debug meshes.
-- [ ] Load the default textures once and keep them stored somewhere in the Texture struct